Here’s the situation – You’ve tried every possible option to extend yourself for more time, but you can’t – 2 days – that’s it.

-We can’t give you an hour-by-hour plan because there are 5 different places where you might be entering the park, but here is a plan for a 2-day visit.
+We can’t give you an hour-by-hour plan because there are 5 different places where you might be entering the park, but here is a plan for a 2 day visit.

 It’s a good strategy to devote one full day to each loop.
 If it works for your itinerary, do the Upper Loop on your first day.
-It’s a good introduction to the geo thermal history and it’s only keeps getting more impressive on Day 2.
+It’s a good introduction to the geothermal features of the Park and it’s only keeps getting more impressive on Day 2.

 It doesn’t matter whether you drive clockwise or counter clockwise around the Upper Loop, I’ll go counter-clockwise for this article, and you can join anywhere along the route.

 First of all, be disciplined about starting early.
 Don’t waste daylight hours.
 Watching geysers erupting or waterfalls cascading deep late in the day is better than any TV show in a hotel room!

 Include the Grand Canyon of the Yellowstone in your Upper Loop day.
 This is the single location that will consume the most amount of time during your day.
 Expect to spend a few hours viewing the magnificent Upper and Lower Falls from several viewpoints on both the South Rim and North Rim drives.